pokui/nsrc-gns3/README.md

 # Updating topology

 After changing the topology or device configurations in GNS3, export a portable project (without base images and without snapshots).

+> Note: before exporting, check under `File > Edit Project` that "Leave this
+> project running in the background when closing GNS3" is selected; the
+> zoom level is sensible; and all devices are "locked"

 Copy it to the appropriate filename in the top level of this repository:
 `noc.gns3project`, `cndo.gns3project` or `nmm.gns3project`.
 Then:

 ```